Rewire reading using principles of neuroplasticity.

 What's Going On: Slow reading can be caused by two different issues; a deliberate decoding approach that requires too much concentration -- thinking about anything while you do it slows you down, and/or a constant need to re-read pages because nothing is retained on the first time through -- indicates weak reading comprehension skills or an attention deficit while reading, often related to an over-taxing reading approach.

-Cannot read for long periods
+Reading Problem: Cannot read for long periods

 Reading stamina is an important reading skill.
 Many children with reading problems can only read for a few minutes at a time, making it difficult to get through assigned material and the shortened periods cut down on reading practice.